dmccreary/personal-finance/docs/glossary.md

 **Example:** This class will help you construct a comprehensive financial safety net with multiple layers of protection against life's unexpected challenges.

+#### Financial Records Organization

+The systematic arrangement and storage of financial documents for easy retrieval, tax preparation, and financial planning.

+**Example:** This course teaches you to establish a financial records organization system for tax documents, account statements, and important contracts.

 #### Financial Statements

 Documents that summarize an individual's or organization's financial position, including balance sheets, income statements, and cash flow statements.